wanjee/ShuweeAdminBundle/doc/index.md

       -  { name: shuwee.admin, alias: post }
 ```

+**Note:** there is no ordering functionnality so the order in which you define your Admin services will be used to define the order of elements in menu and on dashboard.

 ### Admin options

 Implement getOptions() method to configure some behaviors of your Admin implementation.